cloudscheduler/cloudscheduler/README.md

 Cloud scheduler is a zookeeper based scheduler for cloud environment.
 It heavily rely on CompletableFuture introduced in JDK 8.
 But with minimum dependencies.
 ## Design goal
-* Minimum Dependencies
+* Minimum Dependencies:
-Simple Cloud Scheduler been split into multiple projects in order to minimize third party dependencies.
+Cloud Scheduler been split into multiple projects in order to minimize third party dependencies.
-    * cloudscheduler-api:  Defined APIs, do not depend on any third party library.
+    * cloudscheduler-api:  Define APIs and data models, do not depend on any third party library.
     * cloudscheduler-codec-json: Jackson based entity codec implementations.
 Depends on
         * cloudscheduler-api
         * jackson-core